Transition to Leadership

 You will also meet together every other week throughout the program, either in person or by video-conferencing.
 During regular mentoring times, your pair will discuss ministry formation challenges and opportunities in your ministry.
 You will also use this time to evaluate your progress on the goals you set and talk about any related continuing education events and readings you are engaged in.

 Weekend Learning Events (WLEs) provide a time for community and conversation with other mentor-mentee pairs.
 During this time you will also join learning sessions that focus on developing aptitudes and skills for ministries of reconciliation, including intercultural competence, character formation, spiritual disciplines and conflict transformation.
 At the first WLE, mentor-mentee pairs will complete a learning covenant, set short-term and long-term goals, identify what resources you need to achieve these goals, and consider where you can find these resources.

 Alongside your mentor, you will also receive training from specialized Church Leadership Center consultants.
 During the year, you and your mentor will also participate in two 90-minute sessions with a pastoral leadership consultant and two 90-minute sessions with an intercultural competence consultant.
 Meet our consultants >>

 Joining this program commits you to two years for mentorship and learning.
-In the 2019-2020 year, the fall WLE at Amigo Centre will be from Sept.
-6-8, 2019, and the spring WLE will be from Feb.
+In the 2019-2020 year, the fall WLE took place at Amigo Centre from Sept.
+6-8, 2019.
+The spring WLE will be from Feb.
 28 - Mar.
 1, 2020 at Camp Friedenswald in Cassopolis, Mich.
 Applications for the spring WLE will be accepted until Jan.
 31, 2020.

 Registration for the 2019-2020 year is due by Jan.
 31, 2020.